-EDU 202 Issues and Trends in American Education (2)

-Historical and contemporary educational ideas are examined, including how unique legal, religious, cultural and diversity issues have shaped education in the United States.
+EDU 202 Issues and Trends in American Education (2) Historical and contemporary educational ideas are examined, including how unique legal, religious, cultural and diversity issues have shaped education in the United States.
 Philosophical foundations of schools as instruments of national purpose, values, and social change are studied, and students begin to develop their own philosophy of education.
 Important educators and topics such as school governance, finance, curriculum standards and accountability, and professional learning communities are also addressed.
 Note: A grade of 2.67 is required to advance in the SOE.
+Prerequisite: EDU 140 with a grade of

-Prerequisite: Successful completion of EDU 140 and the Professional Skills Lab.
+2.00 or better and successful completion of the Professional Skills Lab.
 (Offered in fall and spring.)